Vyral/brett-sikora/_posts/2018-12-28-a-step-by-step-explanation-of-the-mold-inspection-process.md

 Once that’s done, Chris will extract and inspect a physical sample from Sheetrock in the home.
 He swabs the Sheetrock to determine the type of mold and its effects.

-He’ll then use a strip of tape, for what is called a “tape lift”, to seal the mold down onto the Sheetrock, and it’ll be sent off to the lab for further analysis.
+He’ll then use a strip of tape, for what is called a “tape lift,” to seal the mold down onto the Sheetrock, and it’ll be sent off to the lab for further analysis.

 Beyond that, Chris will conduct a visual assessment of the property as well.